eco-association/.github/profile/README.md

-# Where can I find code for the Eco Currency?
+# Where can I find the Eco Currency?

 While the Eco Association supports the ongoing growth and development of the Eco Currency and the broader Ecosystem around it, the [Helix Foundation](https://github.com/helix-foundation) supported the launch of the Currency and its Github organization hosts much of Eco's codebase.